How to close a Chase credit card

 - Closing a credit card account may negatively impact your credit score, so it’s important to carefully consider your options.

 Canceling a Chase credit card — or any credit card — isn’t a decision to take lightly as it can have larger implications on your overall finances.
-With many Chase cards, though, you will also need to think about your rewards balance.
+Consider these questions before closing your card:

-- Will Chase refund your annual fee?
+- Will Chase refund my annual fee?
 Chase will typically refund your annual fee if you cancel within 30 days of the fee posting to your account.
 If it’s after that, you might be out the annual fee for the year — in which case it may not make sense to cancel the card right away.

-- Have you properly updated any auto payments?
+- Have I properly updated any auto payments?
 If you’re closing a card that you’ve set up to automatically pay some bills, such as a utility or streaming subscription, don’t forget to change the card information on those accounts so you don’t miss any payments.

 How to close a Chase credit card